dearimgui/dear_bindings/docs/Readme.md

 # Recent changes

-* v0.11 (WIP) introduces a small-but-significant breaking change as the output file names are now `dcimgui` instead of `cimgui` (to disambiguate in cases where people are using multiple binding generators)
+* v0.11 introduces a small-but-significant breaking change as the output file names are now `dcimgui` instead of `cimgui` (to disambiguate in cases where people are using multiple binding generators)
 * v0.10 adds (somewhat experimental) support for comverting `imgui_internal.h`.
 * v0.08 adds structure default values to metadata, and fixes a few bugs.
 * v0.07 adds some new metadata elements, new examples and fixes a number of bugs (especially around metadata and backends).